jsom1/jsom1.github.io/_walkthroughs/Time.md

 ````
 sudo nmap -sV -sC -p 1-65535 10.10.10.214
 ````
 UDP scans are way slower than TCP scans, so it is going to take some time.
-The TCP scan finishes in a few seconds and doesn't bring anything new.
+The TCP scan finishes within a few seconds and doesn't bring anything new.
 After a while, we see the UDP scan doesn't reveal anything either.\\
 By googling the error we saw previously, I found a StackExchange describing a similar problem:

 <div class="img_container">